Dronecode/dronecode-wordpress-theme/README.md

 Simply zip up the **dronecode-salient-child** folder.
 The **dronecode-salient-child.zip** can then be uploaded and activated on a wordpress installation that already has Salient installed.

-Currently this adds logo images
+Currently this adds logo images.
+The HTML changes are [here](https://github.com/Dronecode/dronecode-wordpress-theme/blob/master/dronecode-salient-child/header.php#L146-L171) (search for `common_dronecode_menu` in header.php)

 ## Known issues